gpoliko/gpoliko/README.md

 </details>

 ## What am I up to? 👨‍💻
 Whether it's code or personal development, I'm obsessed with learning.
-Currently I am building a children's story creator that'll generate the story, images, and audio using the OpenAI API.
+Currently I am building a children's story generator that'll generate the story, images, and audio using the OpenAI API.

 ## Let's chat
 I'm open to job opportunities starting in July/August this year.